UoB-COMSM0110/2024-group-6/README.md

   <img src="readmeFiles/GIF/changeBackgrand3.gif" alt="dynamic map manipulation" style="width:30%">
 </figure>

-**Challenge 3:** Creating reliable collision logic that detects hazards and power up appropriately Our first challenge was to tackle the random generation of these elements.
+**Challenge 3: Creating reliable collision logic that detects hazards and power up appropriately**<br> Our first challenge was to tackle the random generation of these elements.
 We achieved this using methods that generate random numbers and are then used to generate the y-Coordinate for the TNT/ForceField.
 With each loop within the draw function, the x-position is decreased to move the elements across the screen.

 The next issue we found was ensuring the correct response when the character interacted with the TNT or ForceField.
 We used collision logic to detect this.
 Upon collision with TNT, the collision returns true and the character dies.
 When the character collides with the forcefield, further collisions return false for a set time.
 This logic allows the correct game flow.